jakemanger/dhr/README.md

 ```

 ![Heatmap Generation Process](heatmap_readme_image.png)
+*Generation of ground truth heatmaps for model training.
+A) For symmetrical features, Gaussian distributions are placed at ground truth coordinates.
+B) For elongated features, a two-stage process is used: first generating larger Gaussian distributions (σ = 8) to accommodate positional variance along the structure, then masking these heatmaps using intensity values from the z-normalised input volume to restrict heatmap values to the feature of interest.*

 If you want to go though and check each image, this will plot each image and label in the dataset.
 This is useful for checking that the labels are oriented correctly and assigned to the right scan/image.